JoseModi97/JoseModi97.github.io/_posts/2024-09-25-oop-asynchronous-functions.md

 There are, of course, more access modes!
 Take a look at the following table:

 ![Desktop View](https://raw.githubusercontent.com/JoseModi97/images/refs/heads/main/Character.PNG){: width="972" height="589" .w-75 .normal}

+As you have seen in the first section, there are two types of flat files.
+This is also why there's an option to specify which format you want to open, such as text or binary.
+Of course, the former is the default.
+When you add 'b' to the access modes, you can read the file in binary format rather than the default text format.
+It is used when the file to be accessed is not in text format.